danielglauser/paceout/README.md

 ./bin/parse -o output_file.parsed file_containing_a_bunch_of_account_numbers.txt

 Will write the output to the named output file, including the above status in the case of an error.
 The output file will be written to the path specified.
 Relative paths start at the current working directory.

+### Common Errors

+`Error: Could not find or load main class paceout.main` means that you forgot to build the code with `lein uberjar`.

 ## Development